JakobRogstadius/MOSTACHI/README.md

 ### Install a routing server

-Next, download an [OpenStreetMap](https://download.geofabrik.de/europe.html) dump covering your region of interest.
+Next, download an OpenStreetMap dump covering your region of interest ([Europe](https://download.geofabrik.de/europe.html), [Sweden](https://download.geofabrik.de/europe.html)).
 Then [set up an OSRM server](https://hub.docker.com/r/osrm/osrm-backend/) and load it with your OpenStreetMap data.
 Using the pre-built docker image is very easy.
 Note that loading all of Europe into the routing engine may require around 60 GB of RAM.

-Both the datasets `short` and `sweden` should be routed against the `sweden-latest.osm.pbf` dump.
+The enclosed `sweden` dataset should be routed against the full European road network, as the current implementation will underestimate the length of routes that go outside of the map extent.
+Contact the author if you are short on RAM and want to resolve this limitation.
+The `short` test dataset can be routed against `sweden-latest`.

 Follow the Quickstart guide on the OSRM server web page (substituting the correct dump).
 Note the need to ensure sufficient rights to run the server, as detailed in the instructions.

-Verify that HTTP calls can be made to the routing server.
+Verify that HTTP calls can be made to the routing server, as per the instructions.

 ### Run CalculateRoutes